tuftsdev/DefenseAgainstTheDarkArts/labs/lab04-scapy.md

 Step 8.
 Run `python3 alarm.py -r set2.pcap`.
 The alarm will read in `set2.pcap` and you should see a run of `HTTP (web) traffic detected!` alerts.

 Step 9.
-When you want to exit your virtual environment, either close your terminal or run `deactivate`
+When you want to exit your virtual environment, run `deactivate` before you close terminal.

 ### IMPORTANT: What You Are NOT Allowed To Do